-Credit earned while serving in the United States military may meet Bellin College degree requirements.
-Bellin College grants credit for specific requirements after a review of a JST (Joint Services Transcript) or a transcript from the CCAF (Community College of the Air Force).
-The review is based partly on recommendations from the American Council of Education (ACE).
+Applicants who are veterans or are currently serving in the military may receive credit for military experience.
+Credit earned while serving in the United States military may meet specific Bellin College degree requirements.
+Bellin College grants credit for degree requirements after a review of official documentation.
+In granting credit, Bellin College follows the American Council on Education (ACE) recommendations and Bellin College policies.
+Documentation includes: